New clinic location in Idaho Falls now open! Learn more here.

 • Include your information in a hospital directory

 If you are not able to tell us your preference – for example, if you are unconscious, we may share your information if we believe it is in your best interest to do so.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.
-In the following cases, we never share your information unless you give us written permission:
+In these following cases, we never share your information unless you give us written permission:

 • Marketing purposes